ICA Translation Services: ICA Document Translation Requirements for Permanent Residency in Singapore

 - Employment letters

-These documents form the backbone of your PR application, and accuracy is everything.
-A minor error in translation could change the meaning of a clause or detail, potentially jeopardising your application.
+These documents form the backbone of your PR application, and accuracy is paramount.
+Even a minor error in translation could alter the meaning of a clause or detail, potentially jeopardising your application.

 What Is a Certified Translation?